Dates

 Tchaikovsky’s grand opera about Joan of Arc

-The Maid of Orleans is a rarely performed gem in the oeuvre of Pyotr Ilyich Tchaikovsky.
-This compelling opera centres on Joan of Arc—not only as a national heroine but also as a young woman with doubts and desires.
-According to legend, she liberated the city of Orléans in the fifteenth century and led the French army to victory against the English.
-Yet in the end, she was condemned and branded a heretic by her own people.
-Director Dmitri Tcherniakov, known for his powerful interpretations of the Russian opera repertoire, brings this monumental work to the stage in a gripping production.
+The Maid of Orléans is a rarely performed gem by Pyotr Ilyich Tchaikovsky.
+In this compelling opera, Joan of Arc takes centre stage – not only as a national heroine, but also as a young woman full of doubts and desires.
+According to legend, she led the French army to victory in the fifteenth century, but was eventually condemned to the stake.

 A monumental grand opéra